 Use the Attribution Mismatch Strategically

-If Email shows low sessions but high revenue attribution, you know it's an assist channel.
-Double down on email nurturing.
+Attribution mismatches reveal your marketing funnel's true structure when channels show low sessions but high revenue attribution.
+If Email shows low sessions but high revenue attribution, you know it's an assist channel and should double down on email nurturing.

-This mismatch reveals your marketing funnel's true structure.
 Channels with high Data-Driven Attribution scores but low Last-Click sessions are typically your best nurturing and influence channels.
+This mismatch reveals where your customers are actually influenced versus where they convert.

 Track Your Actual Customer Journeys